Siete-F/displaced_golden_angle_distribution/README.md

 # displaced_golden_angle_distribution
 The golden angle is a special value that comes back in nature more times than you can imagine.
 I will (again) use it to derive a leave pattern for a lamp design.

-In this repository, please take a look at `plot_golden_angle_dist.R`, if you are curious for the code.
+In this repository, please take a look at `R/plot_golden_angle_dist.R`, if you are curious for the code.
 It contains the main function that creates a plot.
 It's only dependency is 'pracma', a package from CRAN providing the 'interp1' (one dimensional interpolation) feature.
 This I use for applying a displacement to the natural order of things :)